Forms + Training

 What are the vaccination and booster requirements on campus?

-Once you have received your booster, students should upload the date and submit proof of the vaccine (a screenshot of your vaccine card) to the medical portal at bard.medicatconnect.com (if you are unable to access the portal, students may send this information to [email protected]).
+Students must enter the dates of all COVID vaccinations and submit proof of vaccination via the Student Health Portal at bard.medicatconnect.com (if you are unable to access the portal, students may send this information to [email protected]).

 How can I request a medical or religious exemption?